GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

 In this way, the Resource Management service account can effectively act as an Organization Admin, but only to grant the roles it effectively needs to control.

-One consequence of the above setup, is the need to configure IAM bindings as non-authoritative for the roles included in the IAM condition, since those same roles are effectively under control of two stages: this one, and Resource Management.
-Using authoritative bindings for these roles instead of non-authoritative ones, would generate potential conflicts where each stage tries to overwrite and negate the bindings applied by the other at each `apply` cycle.
+One consequence of the above setup, is the need to configure IAM bindings as non-authoritative for the roles included in the IAM condition, since those same roles are effectively under the control of two stages: this one and Resource Management.
+Using authoritative bindings for these roles (instead of non-authoritative ones) would generate potential conflicts, where each stage could try to overwrite and negate the bindings applied by the other at each `apply` cycle.

 ### Automation project and resources

-One other design choice worth mentioning here, is the use of a single automation project for all foundational stages, trading off some complexity on the API side (single source for usage quota, multiple service activation) for increased flexibility and simpler operations, while still effectively providing the same degree of separation via resource-level IAM.
+One other design choice worth mentioning here is using a single automation project for all foundational stages.
+We trade off some complexity on the API side (single source for usage quota, multiple service activation) for increased flexibility and simpler operations, while still effectively providing the same degree of separation via resource-level IAM.

 ### Billing account